goldfishlaser/buskill-app/docs/hardware_dev/3d-print.rst

 ----------

 To assemble a BusKill Dead Man Switch 3D printed cord you will need:
-* a usb-a extension cord,
+* a usb-a extension cord
-* a usb hard drive capable of being attached to a caribiner,
+* a usb hard drive capable of being attached to a caribiner
-* a caribiner,
+* a caribiner
-* the plastic pieces in this file,
+* the plastic pieces in this file
-* a usb female port,
+* a usb female port
-* a usb male,
+* a usb male
-* 4 magnets,
+* 4 magnets
-* 4 pogo pins,
+* 4 pogo pins
-* 4 pogo receptors,
+* 4 pogo receptors
-* wire,
+* wire
-* 8 screws,
+* 8 screws
-* and BusKill software.

 Tools
 ----------